About

 I graduated in the Department of Computer Engineering from Pusan National University, South Korea with a Bachelor of Engineering, Master of Engineering, and Ph.D. of Engineering in Computer.
 My Ph.D. thesis was entitled 'Preserving Location Anonymity in Indoor Spaces.'
 The Ph.D. was carried out under the supervision of Prof. Ki-Joune Li.

 I have been involved in professional services in geoinformation and simulation communities.
-Currently, I am the general chair of GeoSim 2023, a program co-chair of SpatialEpi 2023, and a program committee member of SSTD 2023 and WinterSim 2023 (Track: Data Science for Simulation) & (Track: Complex and Resilient Systems).
+Currently, I am a Workshop co-chair of SIGSPATIAL 2024, the general chair of GeoSim 2024, a program co-chair of SpatialEpi 2024, and a program committee member of IEEE BigData 2024 and SIGSPATIAL 2024.
 I serve on the Editorial Board of Smart Technologies and Cities, specialty section of Frontiers in Sustainable Cities as a review editor.
 I served as a co-guest editor of the Special Issue: "Geo-Enriched Data Modeling & Mining", ISPRS International Journal of Geo-Information.
-I served the general chair of GeoSim 2021-2022, the chair of the AIS (AI and Simulation) track of Spring Simulation Conference 2020, and the chair of the AIS (AI and Simulation) track of Annual Modeling and Simulation Conference 2021-2022, a program co-chair of GeoSim'18-'20, and a program committee member of GeoRich 2020, ACM SIGSPATIAL 2019, 2020,2021 & 2022, SpatialEpi 2020, 2021 & 2022, WinterSim 2019 (Track: Big Data in Simulation), 2020, 2021 & 2022 (Track: Data Science for Simulation)
+I served the general chair of GeoSim 2021-2023, the chair of the AIS (AI and Simulation) track of Spring Simulation Conference 2020, and the chair of the AIS (AI and Simulation) track of Annual Modeling and Simulation Conference 2021-2022, a program co-chair of GeoSim'18-'20, and a program committee member of GeoRich 2020, ACM SIGSPATIAL 2019, 2020,2021 & 2022, SpatialEpi 2020, 2021, 2022 & 2023, WinterSim 2019 (Track: Big Data in Simulation), 2020, 2021 & 2022 (Track: Data Science for Simulation), 2023 (Track: Data Science for Simulation) & (Track: Complex and Resilient Systems), and SSTD 2023.

 I have worked as an expert on international standards related to GIS published by Open Geospatial Consortium (OGC) and ISO/TC211.
 I also joined an OGC Working Group for IndoorGML, which is an international standard for indoor navigation.
 You can check out my video lectures on ISO 19107 – Spatial Schema and GML in Korean.

 I have strong programming skills.
 I am not only an expert of C, C++, and Objective-C but also very proficient in C#, Java and Python programming languages.
 I have taught multiple courses regarding programming including Introduction to GIS Programming and Algorithms, Introduction to Open Source Software Development, Java Programming, and Object-Oriented Programming.
 I have wide-ranging programming experiences related to GIS including databases, spatial DBMS (PostGIS, Oracle SDO), Web-based, 2D, 3D graphics, and mobile programming.
 I also have experiences to use and integrate geo-information tools/libraries such as QGIS, ArcGIS, GoogleEarth, GeoServer, GeoNode, GeoSHAPE, GeoTools, CGAL, and LEDA.
-I have developed simulation models using simulation framework/toolkits including MASON, GeoMASON, NetLogo, OpenSim, Mesa, NS3, HELICS, and GridLAB-D.
+I have developed simulation models using simulation framework/toolkits including MASON, GeoMASON, NetLogo, OpenSim, Mesa, NS3, HELICS, GridLAB-D, and SUMO.

-My industrial resume and academic CV (last updated October 21, 2021).
+My academic CV (last updated Aug., 2024).

 Also, you can find me at Google ScholarResearch Gate, LinkedIn, DBLP